ClementNerma/NightOS/docs/specs/applications/context.md

   * `0x03`: the application was started by the desktop environment
   * `0x04`: the application was started by itself (from another process of the same application)
   * `0x05`: the application was started by another application
-  * `0x06`: the application was started from a [shell command](../../technical/shell.md#commands)
+  * `0x06`: the application was started using one its exposed [shell commands](../../concepts/applications.md#commands)

 It is followed by indicators used to determine command-line usage:

 * _Bytes 001-001_: The number of arguments the process was started with (0 to 255)
-* _Bytes 002-003_: Cumulated size of all arguments in bytes (up to 63.75 KB)
+* _Bytes 002-003_: Cumulated size of all arguments in bytes (up to 63.5 KB)
 * _Bytes 003-255_: Future-proof
+* _Bytes 256-511_: Name of the command (filled with zeros if the process is not created as a command)
-* _Bytes 256-end_: Value of arguments
+* _Bytes 512-end_: Value of arguments

-The context's size may vary depending on the provided command-line arguments from 256 bytes to 64 KB.
+The context's size may vary depending on the provided command-line arguments from 512 bytes to 64 KB.

 ## Arguments structure